 - Report all suspicious activity to Highline Public Safety immediately. - Never take personal safety for granted. - Try to avoid walking alone at night.
-If necessary, use the Public Safety escort service. - Carry only small amounts of cash. - Never leave valuables (wallets, purses, books, laptops, etc.) unattended. - Carry your keys at all times and do not lend them to anyone. - Lock up bicycles and motorcycles. - Lock car doors and close windows when leaving your car. - Do not leave valuables in your car, especially if they can be easily seen. - Engrave serial numbers or owner's recognized numbers, such as a driver's license number, on items of value. - Inventory your personal property and ensure it appropriately with personal insurance coverage.
+If necessary, use the Public Safety escort service. - Carry only small amounts of cash. - Never leave valuables (wallets, purses, books, laptops, etc.) unattended. - Carry your keys at all times and do not lend them to anyone. - Lock up bicycles and motorcycles. - Lock car doors and close windows when leaving your car. - Do not leave valuables in your car, especially if they can be easily seen. - Engrave serial numbers or owner's recognized numbers, such as a driver's license number, on items of value. - Do not let unknown people into your residential building, do not go with them to an unfamiliar place. - Inventory your personal property and ensure it appropriately with personal insurance coverage. - Use the internet wisely and never send money or provide personal identifying information, credit card numbers or bank information to someone you do not know or to a company or person you did not initiate contact with on your own.